River Rafting & Kayaking

 For a water adventure closer to civilization, enjoy the new Water Sports Park located right in the heart of Montrose.

 Although rafting rivers is fun, it is also an activity that requires a high level of experience in order to safely maneuver a boat through any whitewater situation.
-So before you go, make sure your leader is properly versed and equipped for a variety of whitewater situations.
+Before you go, make sure your leader is properly versed and equipped for a variety of whitewater situations.
 Better yet, take advantage of utilizing local knowledge and certified trained professionals with a local rafting company offering guided trips.

 Most popular rafting trips in the region